Student Records Policies and Procedures

 Presentation of Alleged Violations:

-A student who is accused of an alleged violation of the University Student Code of Conduct is notified in writing (at the last reported local address) of the alleged violation by the Dean/Associate Dean of Students as appropriate.
+A student who is accused of an alleged violation of the University Student Code of Conduct is notified in writing to the preferred email address (listed with the Registrar’s Office) of the alleged violation by the Dean of Students or official designee.

-Hearings may be conducted by the Associate Dean of Students, the Dean of Students or other hearing officers designated by the Dean of Students.
+Hearings may be conducted by the Dean of Students or other hearing officers designated by the Dean of Students and the University Hearing and Appeals Board.
+Hearings conducted by the University Hearing and Appeals Board may include, but are not limited to, those hearings which may result in decisions of disciplinary probation or higher.
 All hearings provide the opportunity for the accused student to respond to charges, to present witnesses, and to raise questions.
-The hearing officer, through questioning, seeks to arrive at the truth.
-Should a student fail to appear at a scheduled hearing, after proper notification, the hearing may be conducted in his/her absence at the discretion of the hearing officer.
+The hearing process, through questioning, seeks to arrive at the truth.
+Should a student fail to appear at a scheduled hearing, after proper notification, the hearing may be conducted in their absence.

 Presentation of Decision: